-No class on Sat Oct 8th (Thanksgiving Weekend) and Sat Nov 12th (Remembrance Day Weekend).
+No class on Saturday Sept 30th (National Day for Truth and Reconciliation) and Sat Nov 11th (Remembrance Day).
 Note: BCIT reserves the right to cancel courses.
-In the event of a Part-time Studies course cancellation, you will be notified at least two business days prior to the course start.
+In the event of a course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Upon successful completion of this course, the student will be able to:

 - Describe, compare and identify network concepts.

 - Describe the fundamentals of the TCP/IP protocol.

 - Describe network applications and some of the security challenges associated with these applications.

 - Identify endpoint attacks and interpret log data to identify events in Windows and Linux.

 - Identify the roles and responsibilities in a Security Operations Center.

 - Provide examples technologies used in cybersecurity operations.

 - Provide examples of the tools used in cybersecurity operations.